Our on-pack labels, as well as more detailed information online, help people understand what’s in our products.

 In Europe, Unilever is an active member of the Evolved Nutrition Label project.
 Together with other multinationals, Unilever has established a taskforce to look into integrating portion sizes in the existing colour-coded reference intakes scheme, as applied in the UK and Ireland.
 The end goal is to put in place a robust nutrition labelling scheme that helps consumers make balanced and mindful choices.

-In Australia and New Zealand, we are progressively implementing the voluntary Health Star Rating logo across our foods portfolio, and children’s and family tub ice cream brands.
+In Australia and New Zealand, we are progressively implementing the voluntary Health Star Rating logo across our foods and refreshment portfolio, and children’s and family tub ice cream brands.
 In 2017, Health Star Rating was available on over 90 Unilever products.
 In Malaysia and Thailand, we are committed to applying the recently launched Healthier Choice logos.
 We are also providing technical knowledge and guidance on product criteria where needed.

 Our approach to labelling